Pumpkin scones are packed with flavor and loaded with chocolate chips! They are moist and tender and couldn’t be any

-These pumpkin chocolate chip scones are perfect for Saturday morning at home or a fun brunch with friends.
+These pumpkin chocolate chip scones are perfect for Saturday mornings at home or a fun brunch with friends.
 Pair them with our Pumpkin Spice Hot Chocolate and you have a cozy breakfast that’s perfect during the fall!

 How to Make Pumpkin Scones

 Dry Ingredients First – You’ll want to gather all of the dry ingredients and mix them in a large bowl.
 The ingredients for pumpkin scones are actually really simple – flour, sugar, nutmeg, and a few others you probably already have on hand.
 I prefer to incorporate whole grains in my baking, but if preferred, whole wheat pastry flour can be substituted for all-purpose flour.

 Butter – Next, you’ll want to combine the dry ingredients with the frozen butter using a pastry blender or something similar.
 Cold butter is key when it comes to making scones, it’s part of what creates that perfect scone texture.

 Add Wet Ingredients – Once your butter is incorporated, combine the egg and the pumpkin in a separate bowl.
 Then, mix everything together just until everything is incorporated.
 Over-mixing equals tough scones.

 Fold – Next, you’ll want to gently fold in the chocolate chips.